-Join Aaron Quigley for an in-depth discussion in this video Smart positioning, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Smart positioning, part of Learning Captivate 8.

 So at this point we have the basics of working with responsive templates down.
 We know that in the primary view we can lay out a slide.
 And then as we move to the tablet view we can change the different elements on that slide.
 So they appear in a way that works perfect for that screen size.
 Even for the mobile view we have everything laid out so it would appear properly if someone was accessing this e-learning on their cell phone.
 We're going to take our responsive design a step further with something called Smart Positioning.
 For this video, we'll be using the SmartPositioning project which is located in Chapter four of the Exercise Files.